Oil falls on rising Libya output, coronavirus surge

 Algeria’s energy minister said this week that OPEC+ could extend the group’s current oil production cuts into 2021 or deepen them further if required.

-Reporting by Julia Payne and Yuka Obayashi; Editing by Marguerita Choy and David Gregorio
+Reporting by Julia Payne and Yuka Obayashi; Editing by Marguerita Choy, David Gregorio and Louise Heavens

 Our Standards: The Thomson Reuters Trust Principles.